-- Requests for Expression of Interest form due by 22 May 2025 - Following initial discussion, EOI applications due by 6 June 2025 - Project commencement mid-2025 - Project completion mid-2026
+- Requests for Expression of Interest form due by 2 May 2025

+- EOI applications due by 30 May 2025

+- Project commencement mid-2025

+- Projects completion mid-2026

 Overview

 Across Western Australia, communities increasingly experience the impacts of climate change and disasters, which affects the operations and practices of community service organisations (CSOs).
 Edith Cowan University in partnership with WA community service organisations, Aboriginal Traditional Owners and People with Lived Experience have initiated a project to strengthen climate justice and resilience of the sector.